murtazanarwar/Cohere/README.md

 Simply sign in at the login page with these credentials.
 # Project Overview
 Cohere is a Slack-style collaboration hub for industry teams and professionals.
 Cohere unifies real-time chat, threaded discussions, and granular role-based permissions in one sleek, scalable workspace, so your organization can innovate faster, stay aligned, and build stronger professional networks.

+# ✨ Features
+- 💬 Real-time Chat & Threads → modern Slack-style chat with threads for focused discussions.
-Additionally, Cohere introduces SecureDrop, a secure peer-to-peer messaging and file transfer feature.
-SecureDrop allows users to exchange messages and files directly between peers without routing data through the server, using WebRTC, Socket.IO, and Metered.co TURN servers for reliable NAT traversal.
+- 🔐 SecureDrop → secure peer-to-peer messaging & file transfer with WebRTC, Socket.IO, and TURN servers.
+- 🤖 AI Summarizer → automatically generate concise summaries of long chat discussions using Hugging Face models.
+- 🛡️ Role-based Permissions → fine-grained control over access and collaboration.
+- 📩 Email Notifications → powered by Resend for reliable communication.
+- 🌐 Scalable Cloud Deployment → powered by Convex.dev + Vercel for seamless real-time sync.

 ## 🖥️ Tech Stack

 **💻 Client:**